Samukat/Data3001G2/README.md

 | :-: |
 | *Figure 3.
 Track width near corner (TBA - Index to be replaced with distance and maybe add where the apexes are as well? - (Sam))* |

-This method was also used to caluclate the *ref-line feature*; how far the car was to the sample reference line given.
+This method was also used to calculate the *ref-line feature*; how far the car was to the sample reference line given.
 This was done according to the paper by Jain and Morari in 2020<sup>(1)</sup> in which they used Bayesian optimisation to compute the optimal racing line compared to the given trajectory of the car.
 This can be used to determine whether the provided reference line is truly the optimum racing line.

 #### 3.5.2.
 Off track

 To identify when cars went off track, we calculated each car’s perpendicular distance from both the left and right track boundaries and summed these distances.
 If the total distance exceeded the width of the track at that point, plus a buffer accounting for the car’s width, the car was considered off track.

 Since the provided coordinates do not account for the car’s physical width, we needed to choose an appropriate buffer.
 The dataset included an `INVALID_LAP` flag indicating whether the car went off track at any point in the lap.
-We used this flag to test different buffer values and selected the one that maximized the F1 score (Balancing false positives and false negatives) representing what is most likley the same buffer width used in the races / game simulation.
+We used this flag to test different buffer values and selected the one that maximized the F1 score (Balancing false positives and false negatives) representing what is most likely the same buffer width used in the races / game simulation.

 | ![alt text](images/image-2.png) |
 | :-: |